carlynorama/USDHelloWorld/README.md

 # USDHelloWorld

 Repo for learning about the OpenUSD "fileformat".
+A "Universal Scene Description" OpenUSD both provides a specification for information on disk, but also a runtime engine to render complex schemas.
+This repo focuses on understanding the specification for saving information in human readable format, the .usda file.

 ## Misc References